The Business Side of Practicing Law

 Law Practice Management resources provide lawyers, law firm managers and legal professionals with information on practice management trends, marketing, client development, legal technology and finance.
 Whether you’re a solo practitioner or a managing partner at a national law firm, you’ll find law practice management and business resources to meet your day-to-day practice needs.
 Checklists, best practices, publications and continuing legal education programs provide up-to-date information and practical tips to help you better manage your law practice.
 From retainer agreements, information about bill collection and accounting to document management and file retention, the New York State Bar Association is helping you be a better lawyer and law firm manager.

-Best Practices in Legal Management: A Comprehensive Guide (Includes forms on CD or a USB)
+Best Practices in Legal Management: A Comprehensive Guide (Includes forms on CD)

 New Client/Matter Intake